gbmhunter/blog/content/electronics/tools/soldering-irons-and-stations/_index.md

 **Note that that tips are not truly quick change until you also purchase extra _Soldering Pencil Sleeves_**.
 These are proprietary hand-grips that slide onto the tip.
 Once each tip has one of these, you can quickly change tips by unclipping the sleeve + tip from the rest of the iron and inserting a new one.
 These sleeves also remove the need for using pliers or a rubber mat to remove hot tips.

 {{% img src="hakko-soldering-pencil-sleeve-green.png" width="300px" caption="A green soldering pencil sleeve from Hakko.
 You have to purchase one of these per tip before your soldering iron truly becomes 'quick change'.
 Image from https://nz.element14.com/hakko/b3219/soldering-pencil-sleeve-green/dp/1676853." %}}

+This soldering station can also accept Hakko tweezers.
+A great choice for popping off and on small 0402/0603/0805 chip resistors and capacitors is the FM-2023 Mini SMD Hot Tweezers with the T9-1L tips:

+{{% figure src="hm-2023-hakko-mini-hot-tweezers-with-t9-l1-tips.jpg" width="400px" caption="Close up of the T9-1L tips on the Hakko FM-2023 Mini SMD Hot Tweezers.
+Great for popping on and off small 0402/0603/0805 chip resistors and capacitors." %}}

 ### Weller WT 1010